vshantam/Age-Prediction/README.md

      7:- PREDICTION

 # Overview
-This Project is an applicaton based on Computer vision and Machne learning implementation using regression supervised classification.
+This Project is an applicaton based on Computer vision and Machine learning implementation using regression supervised classification.

 # Requirements
      1:- SCIKIT-LEARN